-Our Class A Ordinary Shares are currently listed on The Nasdaq Capital Market ("Nasdaq") under the symbol "PGY."
-On April 28, 2023, the last reported sales price of our Class A Ordinary Shares was \$0.867 per share.
-The Class A Ordinary Shares have recently experienced extreme volatility in price and trading volume.
-From June 23, 2022 to April 28, 2023, the closing price of Class A Ordinary Shares on Nasdaq ranged from as low as \$0.57 to as high as \$29.95 and daily trading volume ranged from approximately 51,333 to 66,396,597 shares.
+Our Class A Ordinary Shares and public warrants are traded on The Nasdaq Capital Market ("Nasdaq") under the symbols "PGY" and "PGYWW," respectively.
+On May 2, 2023, the closing price of our Class A Ordinary Shares was \$0.81 per share, and the closing price of our public warrants was \$0.075 per warrant.
 During this time, we have not experienced any material changes in our financial condition or results of operations that would explain such price volatility or trading volume.
-Please see "Risk Factors-Risks Related to Ownership of our Class A Ordinary Shares and Warrants-The price of the Class A Ordinary Shares and the price of the public warrants have been and may continue to be volatile" and the other risk factors in the section titled "Risk Factors."
+Please see "Risk Factors-Risks Related to Ownership of our Class A Ordinary Shares and Warrants-The price of the Class A Ordinary Shares and the price of the public warrants have been and may continue to be volatile." and the other risk factors in the section titled "Risk Factors."